skibu/nornsLib/README.md

 ### json.print(tbl)
 A great replacement for `tab.pring()`.
 This function prints the table in JSON format, and can show all levels.
 Worth the price of admission!

+### json.write(tbl, filename)
+Writes table object to a file in json format

+### tbl = json.read(filename)
+Reads json file and converts the json into a table object and returns it.
+If the file doesn't exist then returns nil.

 ## `include "nornsLib/parameterExt"`
 The parameter extensions library does two main things: 1) prevents overlap for option parameters; and 2) makes navigation to parameter setting menu much simpler.